Why Timing Matters in America’s National Parks

 Leaf Peeping Hotspots

-• Acadia (ME): Peak foliage usually hits mid-October along the Park Loop Road.
-The contrast of bright maples against granite and ocean is legendary.
+• Acadia National Park (ME): Peak autumn colors typically arrive mid-October along the Park Loop Road.
+The contrast between fiery maples, granite cliffs, and the Atlantic Ocean creates iconic vistas.

-• Great Smoky Mountains (TN/NC): The largest continuous stretch of old-growth forest in the East shows brilliant reds, oranges, and yellows from late September through late October.
+• Great Smoky Mountains (TN/NC): The largest contiguous tract of old-growth forest in the Eastern U.S. showcases a spectacular display of reds, oranges, and yellows from late September through October.

-• Grand Teton (WY): Cottonwoods and willows along the Snake River glow yellow against the Teton Range.
-September is also prime for seeing moose and elk.
+• Grand Teton National Park (WY): Cottonwoods and willows along the Snake River glow with golden hues.
+Early fall is also an excellent time to spot moose and elk.

-Fall weather can shift quickly, especially in mountainous parks.
-Snowfalls occasionally close high-elevation roads as early as October.
-Always check the National Weather Service forecasts for the park’s specific elevation.
-Pack multiple layers and waterproof gear.
+Fall weather can be highly variable, particularly in mountainous parks.
+Early snowfalls sometimes close high-elevation roads as early as October, and sudden temperature drops are common.
+It’s critical to check the National Weather Service forecasts specific to your park and elevation.
+Dressing in layers and carrying waterproof gear will keep you comfortable during fluctuating conditions.

 Winter (December–February): Solitude and Snowy Serenity